-The question I had watching Sharknado was just how much of it was The Asylum making another absurd shark movie with an outrageous premise and how much was it the unintentionally bad film that most audiences seemed to be greeting it as akin to something like Birdemic: Shock and Terror (2008).
-There seems something redundant about a group going that was sooooo bad to a film when it was precisely intended that way what it feels like a bunch of nerds who fail to get the joke and realising that this is exactly the way the killer shark film has been heading since the late 00s.
+The question I had watching Sharknado was just how much of it was The Asylum making another absurd shark movie with an outrageous premise and how much was it the unintentionally bad film that most audiences seemed to be greeting it as akin to something like The Room (2003) or Birdemic: Shock and Terror (2008).
+There seems something redundant about a group going that was sooooo bad to a film when it was precisely intended that way what it feels like is a group of people who fail to get the joke in realising that this is exactly the way the killer shark film has been heading since the late 00s.
 The problem with bad movie audiences is that they force people to regard everything through a certain set of blinkers where everything is evidence of the films badness.
 I get irritated with this Mystery Science Theater 3000 (1988-99) being a particularly bad offender where people are invited people to ridicule what might otherwise be perfectly good films because they are sometimes hampered by budgetary shortcomings and such like.

 The films most absurd scenes are the ones where we get a big drama as Ian Ziering must abseil down from a bridge to rescue a school bus full of children whereupon a shark starts climbing up the rope after him.
 Or the scenes toward the end where all the sharks are sucked up into a tornado that spins around in the sky with them in it.
 The scheme to get rid of the sharknado involves people flying over in helicopters and driving SUVs into the twister and detonating explosives, which leads to the absurd images of a shark hanging onto the end of a helicopter strut and causing it to go down.
 The prize moment the one that is the equivalent of the scene in Mega Shark vs Giant Octopus where the giant shark leaps out of the water to bite the airliner in half is where a shark falls from the sky, Ian Ziering jumps up towards it and allows himself to be devoured, before the shark falls to the ground and he chainsaws himself out of its stomach.

-Anthony C. Ferrante is a former makeup effects supervisor who has worked on numerous B horror films such as The Dentist (1996), Faust: Love of the Damned (2000) and Arachnid (2001), among others.
+Anthony C. Ferrante is a former writer for Fangoria magazine and a makeup effects supervisor who has worked on numerous B horror films such as The Dentist (1996), Faust: Love of the Damned (2000) and Arachnid (2001), among others.
 He made his directorial debut with the haunted house film Boo (2005), a genuine bad movie, and went onto Headless Horseman (2007) and The Asylums Hansel and Gretel (2013) and Forgotten Evil (2017).